ChalkingCode/React-App-Yara-Intel-/README.md

 Note see [Introduction to npm](https://nodejs.dev/learn/an-introduction-to-the-npm-package-manager)

+## Netlifly

+this application can also be seen at https://threatintel-reactapp.netlify.app

+The backend for this application is served on Heroku

 ## Questions

 ###### Questions?
 If you have a question or would like to add feedback please contact me at skylarbarrowman@gmail.com. :)